John-Kingham/quality-shares/README.md

 ### Scope Plane

-The scope plane is obviously all about defining the scope of the project; what is in scope and what is out of scope.
+The scope plane is primarily concerned with defining the project's scope, including what is in scope and what is out of scope.

 #### Epics

-There were several high level requirements (or epics) that Jim wanted:
+There were several high-level requirements (or epics) that Jim wanted:

 - Blog:
   - A Substack-like blog where Jim can publish content and build trust with users, and where users can find useful information to read.
-The blog should also allow user to interact, via comments or a chat system, to build more trust.
+The blog should also allow users to interact, via comments or a chat system, to build more trust.
 - Info pages:
-  - Pages or sections on the site, with information about Jim, about his investment strategy or portfolio, and about how to contact him.
-These should build further trust, which Jim hopes to turn into revenues in the future.
+  - Pages or sections on the site providing information about Jim, his investment strategy or portfolio, and how to contact him.
+These should build further trust, which Jim hopes will generate revenue in the future.
 - User sign-up:
   - A way for users to sign up to get e-mail newsletters and other premium content, which Jim intends to monetise at a later stage.

-I broke the above epics down into user stories to add detail to the scope of the project.
+I broke the above epics down into user stories to add detail to the project's scope.
 As the project had a fixed deadline, I prioritised user stories using the MoSCoW method, so I could focus my efforts on the highest-priority must-have and should-have items.

 The user stories are listed below, grouped by their related epic.